Demographic history of Palestine (region): Impact of the Bar Kokhba revolt

-"The destruction of the Jewish metropolis of Jerusalem and its environs and the ventual refoundation of the city as the Roman colony of Aelia Capitolina had lasting repercussions.
+At the same time, Jewish communities continued to thrive in other parts of Judea and Palestine as a whole.
+According to David Goodblatt: "The destruction of the Jewish metropolis of Jerusalem and its environs and the ventual refoundation of the city as the Roman colony of Aelia Capitolina had lasting repercussions.
 However, in other parts of Palestine the Jewish population remained strong.
 Literary and archaeological evidence indicates that in the Late Roman-early Byzantine era Jewish commuinities thrived along the eastern, southern and western edges of Judah, in the Galilee, Golan and the Beit Shean region.
 And a strong Jewish presence continued throughout this period in many poleis, including Caesarea Maritima and Scythopolis."
+He concludes that the Jews may have remained a majority into the 3rd century and even beyond.
+After the revolt, the make-up of the population of Palestine remains in doubt due to the sparsity of data in the historical record.
+Figures vary considerably as to the demographics of Palestine in the Christian era.